By Chef Elvin Chew Braised 'Hong Shao' Lamb with Roasted Chestnut and Mushroom Tart

 Method

-Braised “Hong Shao” Lamb Leg
+Braised “Hong Shao” Lamb Leg:

-1. Chop the Lamb Leg into small cubes.
+1. Chop the lamb leg into small cubes.

-2. Heat a pot of water with salt and blanch the lamb cubes for 3 mins.
+2. Heat a pot of water with salt and blanch the lamb cubes for 3 minutes.
 Strain and reserve the liquid to be used later.

-For the savoury tart shell
+For the savoury tart shell:

 1. In a bowl, combine the sugar, salt, and unsalted butter and mix well to fully incorporate.